On the Direct Construction of MDS and Near-MDS Matrices: Definitions and Preliminaries

 The following lemma establishes a connection between the properties of a parity check matrix and the minimum distance $d$ of a linear code $\mathcal{C}$.

 \begin{lemma}\cite[page 33]{FJ77} Let $H$ be a parity check matrix of a code $\mathcal{C}$.
-Then the code has minimum distance $d$ if and only if \begin{enumerate}[(i)] \itemsep0em \item every $d-1$ columns of $H$ are linearly independent, \item some $d$ columns are linearly dependent. \end{enumerate} \end{lemma} Constructing a linear code with large values of $k/n$ and $d$ is desirable in coding theory.
+Then the code has minimum distance $d$ if and only if \begin{enumerate}[(i)] \itemsep0em \item any $d-1$ columns of $H$ are linearly independent, \item some $d$ columns are linearly dependent. \end{enumerate} \end{lemma} Constructing a linear code with large values of $k/n$ and $d/n$ is desirable in coding theory.
 However, there is a trade-off between the parameters $n, k$, and $d$.
 For instance, the well-known Singleton bound gives an upper bound on the minimum distance for a code.

-\begin{theorem}(The Singleton bound)\cite[page 33]{FJ77} Let $C$ be an $[n,k, d ]$ code.
+\begin{theorem}(The Singleton bound)\cite[page 33]{FJ77} Let $\mathcal{C}$ be an $[n,k, d ]$ code.
 Then $d\leq n-k+1$. \end{theorem}

-\begin{definition}(MDS code) A code with $d=n - k +1$ is called maximum distance separable code or MDS code in short. \end{definition}
+\begin{definition}(MDS code) A code with $d=n - k +1$ is called a maximum distance separable code or an MDS code in short. \end{definition}

 \begin{remark} An $[n,k]$ MDS code is defined as having minimum distance of $n-k+1$.
-Thus, every set of $n-k$ columns of the parity check matrix are linearly independent. \end{remark}
+Thus, every set of $n-k$ columns of the parity check matrix is linearly independent. \end{remark}

-\begin{remark} Since the dual of an MDS code is again an MDS code~\cite[page 318]{FJ77}, every $k$ columns of the generator matrix are linearly independent. \end{remark}
+\begin{remark} Since the dual of an MDS code is again an MDS code~\cite[page 318]{FJ77}, any $k$ columns of the generator matrix are linearly independent. \end{remark}

-Now, we will briefly discuss another important class of linear code which found many applications in cryptography.
-In~\cite{DL95_nMDS}, the concept of Near-MDS codes is introduced as a relaxation of some constraints of the MDS code.
+Now, we will briefly discuss another important class of linear codes which has found many applications in cryptography.
+In~\cite{DL95_nMDS}, the concept of Near-MDS codes is introduced as a relaxation of some constraints of the MDS codes.
 The widely used approach to defining Near-MDS codes is through generalized Hamming weights~\cite{GHamming_Wei91}.

 \begin{definition}~\cite{GHamming_Wei91} Let $\mathcal{C}$ be an $[n,k]$ code with $\mathcal{D} \subset \mathcal{C}$ as a subcode of $\mathcal{C}$.
 The support of $\mathcal{D}$, denoted by $\chi(\mathcal{D})$, is the set of coordinate positions, where not all codewords of $\mathcal{D}$ have zero, i.e.,